nikspyratos/toybox/README.md

 -   Duster (linting),
 -   Larastan (static analysis),
 -   PHP Insights (analysis & architecture),
--   Enlightn (security)
 -   Rustywind (Tailwind linting).
+-   Roave security advisories

 There are also some default Pest tests for architecture rules as well.
 You may see some overlap or conflicts in recommendations by these tools - if so, please make an issue so I can adjust the config to avoid the conflict.

 By default, you will already have Duster & Rustywind running as a pre-commit hook.
-Larastan, PHP Insights, and Enlightn can be run individually, or as a group with the command `composer run analysis`.
+Larastan and PHP Insights can be run individually, or as a group with the command `composer run analysis`.
+Security Advisories runs on composer operations, to prevent installation of insecure packages.
 Note that PHP Insights is configured to automatically fix issues it is able to fix.
 You may also want to look inside `config/insights.php` and add/change any sniffs per your preference - there are some rules that may be too strict for some users.